Rashid-77/tarantool_as_sqldb/readme.md

 This is simple project demonstrates how to use tarantool as in-memory sql db.

-To build dokcer containers:
+To build docker containers:

     $ docker-compose build

-To start containers;
+To start containers:

     $ docker-compose run